abbs03/travel_planner/readme.md

     python manage.py runserver
     ```

-Your travel agent web app should now be running locally at `http://127.0.0.1:8000/`.
+The travel agent web app should now be running locally at `http://127.0.0.1:8000/`.